karolgit/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

 Setting up the OCI config file is important because it tells OCI tools who you are and which region to use.
 For this workshop, we’ll set the region to `us-chicago-1` since Generative AI is available there.

-1. Open Cloud Shell from the top-right corner of the OCI Console,
+1. Change your region to us-chicago-1 by selecting it from the region dropdown at the top-right corner.
+Then open Cloud Shell from the top-right corner of the OCI Console.

+    *Note: If you use your own tenancy, make sure you are subscribed to us-chicago-1 region.*

     ![Open Cloud Shell](./images/open_cloud_shell.png "Open Cloud Shell")

 2. You can set up your OCI CLI configuration in two ways.
 Choose either the automatic setup or the manual setup (only one is needed)